 Agree on the Specifics in Advance

 Many people who set up a syndicate commit the grave mistake of clarifying the specifics only after a major win.
 Needless to say, this is the worst possible idea and a recipe for disaster.
 When money gets involved in a relationship, chances are that things will go south pretty quickly.

 If you want to play with friends, enjoy the prizes and remain friends, all of the syndicate specifics should be explained in advance.
 It may even be a good idea to present the rules and the terms of the interaction in a written form.
 People who know what they’re getting into in advance will have realistic expectations and achievable claims.
 You may feel a bit anxious about putting things this way in front of your friends, but trust me – a preliminary agreement can be friendship-saving.

 If You Haven’t Paid – You Don’t Get a Cut From the Winnings

-“I forgot to pay this week’s membership”, “I forgot to go and buy the tickets” are just lame excuses.
+“I forgot to pay this week’s membership”, and “I forgot to go and buy the tickets” are just lame excuses.
 If you have a busy schedule you better settle your payments well ahead before the last moment.
 In regards to the lottery, you are syndicate mates, you are no longer just friends.
 You should respect this relationship as you’d respect it if strangers were part of the syndicate.
 That’s why I urge you to include this in your syndicate agreement.
 This will safeguard your interest and the interest of your friends as well.